COVID-19 pandemic in Texas: Timeline

 On June 26, Abbott began rolling back some of the lifted restrictions from his earlier state reopening plan, issuing an executive order that promptly closed bars except for takeout and curbside pickup and closed rafting and tubing businesses in addition to restricting indoor dining at restaurants to 50 percent capacity.
 The order also required most outdoor gatherings with at least 100 people to seek approval by local governments.
 Harris County Judge Lina Hidalgo evaluated the county as having reached the highest threat level, indicating a "severe and uncontrolled level of COVID-19", and called for the reinstatement of a stay-at-home order for the county in addition to prohibiting outdoor gatherings with more than 100 people in unincorporated parts of the county.

 On July 2, Abbott mandated the wearing of face coverings in public spaces, with fines for non-first time offenders.
 Counties with 20 or fewer active cases, children under 10, and persons with interfering medical conditions were allowed to opt-out of the order, as well as people attending church, voting at polling places, or exercising outdoors.
 Austin Mayor Adler issued an executive order restricting gatherings with more than 10 people outside of child-care services, religious gatherings, and recreational sports.

 On August 11, 2020, Texas became the third state in the U.S. after California and Florida to exceed 500,000 in total number of reported cases.
-On a per capita basis Texas ranks 12th among US states, with Louisiana, Florida, Arizona, Mississippi and Georgia leading the list.
 By October 29, 2020, larger hospitals in Amarillo, Lubbock, and El Paso did not have space available to accept transfers of seriously ill COVID patients from rural areas.

 During the fifth wave of infections in August 2021, demand for ICU beds in at least 50 Texas hospitals reached or exceeded 100% of ICU capacity.
 A surge in hospitalizations among children caused Houston and Dallas to run out of pediatric ICU beds, with Houston resorting to an air lift evacuation in one case.
-Dallas County Judge Clay Jenkins told parents that "if your child is in a car wreck, if your child has a congenital heart defect or something and needs an ICU bed or more likely if they COVID and need an ICU bed...your child will wait for another child to die.
-Your child will just not get on a ventilator."
 On August 17, 2021, it was announced that Governor Abbott had tested positive for COVID-19.
 He had been fully vaccinated against COVID-19 and began taking Regeneron's monoclonal antibodies.